andrew-healey/context-compression/README.md

 ```

 With the BOS token unprotected - to compare to the magnitude of differences Leviathan measures.

+Hypothesis: this'll be noticeably worse than the default KO-zero runs, like leviathan said it is.

+Result: honestly not noticeably different.
+Makes me think my resolution is super bad compared to his (he pretrains from scratch, for like 50x longer than me).
+Let's try harder to reproduce his results in future experiments.

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \